stefanrueger/urboot/README.md

    one second).
  - Ensure neither the actual F_CPU nor the used baud rate deviates by more than 1%
     + Does the bootloader match the actual F_CPU frequency?
 Check the crystal on the board and/or the board documentation.
 Has the `CKDIV8` fuse been programmed?
-In that case the MCU runs slower by a factor of 8.
+Then the MCU runs slower by a factor of 8.
     + Does the `avrdude` baud rate match the bootloader's?
 Try an eighth of the nominal bootloader baud rate in case `CKDIV8` is programmed.
 Autobaud bootloaders only recognise 256 different baud rates: F_CPU/8n where n is 1..256; is the used baud rate close to an auto-detectable one?